edyu/wtf-zig-zon/README.md

 ## Bonus: Cache

-When the **Zig** Package Manager pulls down the packages, it saves them under `.cache/zig`.
+When the **Zig** package manager pulls down the packages, it saves them under `.cache/zig`.
 What it means is that once you have pulled down a package, you don't need network to pull down the same package again.
-However, there are times where the **Zig** Package Manager doesn't update/work properly, you'll need to delete the cache specific to your package and tell **Zig** to re-download the package.
+However, there are times where the **Zig** package manager doesn't update/work properly, you'll need to delete the cache specific to your package and tell **Zig** to re-download the package.

 The following command will remove all the packages from your cache: